isontheline/pro.webssh.net/documentation/src/docs/documentation/help/webssh-brain.md

 ## Snippet
 Give WebSSH Brain a short command prompt and it will try to generate the best snippet for you.

+Input limit : 200 characters

 ## Explain
 Need to learn about a command output, error code or other computing related sentence?
 Let WebSSH Brain explain it to you by using few but strong words.

+Input limit : 1000 characters

+## How-To
+Ever wanted to know how to do something in a terminal?
+But you don't know how to do it?
+WebSSH Brain will try to generate the best how-to for you.

+Input limit : 1000 characters